 Hyde Park also hosts events and concerts and is the biggest royal park in London.
 Despite special events, it is a place that allows you to breathe and enjoy the green lounge of the city.

-The Speaker´s Corner, a part of Hyde Park, is famous for people giving free speeches and demonstrating there – if you are lucky, you might experience some of those speeches yourself.
+The Speaker´s Corner, a part of Hyde Park, is famous for giving free speeches and demonstrating there.
+If you are lucky, you might experience some of those speeches yourself.

 Start early (around 9 am) from the Kensington Palace entry and stroll the area, relax, or meditate before heading, via Wellington Arch, to one of the best places to see in London.

-Prepare for busy, but fun, days as you head to one of the biggest tourist attractions in London.
+Prepare for busy but fun days as you head to one of the biggest tourist attractions in the city.

 Stop 2: Buckingham Palace

-Whether you like the Royal Family or not, the home of the Queen, Buckingham Palace, is one of the best places to visit in London and a must-see to include on your 4 day London itinerary.
+Whether you like the Royal Family or not, the home of the Queen, Buckingham Palace, is one of the best places to visit.

-More than 200 years ago, it was built for the Duke of Buckingham before it was acquired by the king in 1761.
+More than 200 years ago, it was built for the Duke of Buckingham before the king acquired it in 1761.
 Now, it is the home of Queen Elizabeth II and Prince Philip.

-If you are lucky, and are one of the 50,000 invited annual guests, you can peak at the inside interior.
-If you aren’t you have to content yourself with a look from the outside.
-Don’t be sad though, I have never been a lucky guest and still managed to like London nevertheless.
+If you are lucky and are one of the 50,000 invited annual guests, you can peak at the inside interior.
+If you aren’t you, have to content yourself with a look from the outside.
+Don’t be sad though, I have never been a lucky guest and still managed to like London.

-Good news: you can book a guided tour and have a peak even if you are not an invited guest.
+Good news: you can book a guided tour and have a peak even if you are not a guest.